Charles Duryea

 Charles Edgar Duryea (December 15, 1861 – September 28, 1938) was an American engineer.
-He was the engineer of the first working American gasoline-powered car and co-founder of Duryea Motor Wagon Company.
+He was the engineer of the second working American gasoline-powered car and co-founder of Duryea Motor Wagon Company.
 He was born near Canton, Illinois, a son of George Washington Duryea and Louisa Melvina Turner, and died in Philadelphia, Pennsylvania, but spent most of his life working in Springfield, Massachusetts.
-It was in Springfield that Charles and his brother, Frank, produced and road-tested America’s first gasoline-powered car.